RaulOliveira20/IR_and_MIPS_code_generation/README.md

 $ ./ir < factorial.ir2
 ```

+where "factorial.ir2" would have the IR code of the factorial program (with the declarations at the top), like shown above.

 Using the IR code of the factorial example shown above, the MIPS code output should be the following:

 ```